-Therefore, the main challenge is to develop and evaluate effective mappings, from different aspects of the software to graphical representations, in order to provide insight and easier software comprehension [10,23].
+Therefore, the main challenge is to develop and evaluate effective mappings, from different aspects of the software to graphical representations, in order to provide insight and easier software comprehension [10], [23].
 In that sense, Mackinlay proposes two essential criteria to evaluate the mapping of data to a visual representation: expressiveness and effectiveness [101].
-Firstly, expressiveness criteria determine whether a visual representation can express the desired information.
-Secondly, effectiveness criteria determine whether a visual representation exploits the capabilities of the output medium and the human visual system.
+First, expressiveness criteria determine whether a visual representation can express the desired information.
+Second, effectiveness criteria determine whether a visual representation exploits the capabilities of the output medium and the human visual system.
 Although these criteria were discussed in a 2D graphics context, they can be extended to 3D software visualization.
 Other researchers discuss desirable properties of visual representations for effective 3D software visualization [23].
-These properties may be useful to create new visualizations or to evaluate existing ones.